jaramiar/Sales-Conversion/README.md

 # Sales-Conversion
-Alalyzing an advertisement campaign with a KNN Classification Model built on customer demographics, web impressions, and clicks.
+Analyzing an advertisement campaign with a KNN Classification Model built on customer demographics, web impressions, and clicks.